jsdpag/pysyncq/docs/intro.rst

     except  MemoryError :
         **Respond to lack of memory in queue**

-Alternativley, one may block on the queue.
+Alternatively, one may block on the queue.
 That is, wait for enough space in the queue to become freed::

     q.append( 'mtype' , 'message body' , block = True , timer = None )